axuu/baiduife/README.md

-This is a folder contains my projects of BaiduIFE for practice.
+This is a folder contains my BaiduIFE training projects.